 How will these teams be competing internationally?

-Among other important events, the members of Team USA will have the opportunity to represent the United States at the 2017 World Roller Games, a spectacular event gathering for the first time in one city the world championships of ten roller disciplines: artistic, speed, rink hockey, inline hockey, roller freestyle, skateboarding, inline freestyle, inline downhill, roller derby and inline alpine.
-The event, organized by FIRS, will be hosted by the city of Nanjing, China during the summer of 2017 and will be broadcasted on television and online, featuring more than 40,000 athletes at several venues, including the 10,000-seat Olympic Stadium and the biggest Asian indoor stadium – 20,000 seats – in the Olympic Park.
+Among other important events, the female members of Team USA had the opportunity to represent the United States at the 2017 World Roller Games, a spectacular event gathering for the first time in one city the world championships of ten roller disciplines: artistic, speed, rink hockey, inline hockey, roller freestyle, skateboarding, inline freestyle, inline downhill, roller derby and inline alpine.
+The event, organized by FIRS, was hosted by the city of Nanjing, China during the summer of 2017.
+The next World Roller Games will be organized in the city of Barcelona, Spain in July of 2019.

 When will roller derby be an Olympic event?

-One of the main objectives of the 2017 World Roller Games is to promote roller sports for future inclusion in the Olympic Games.
-FIRS is hoping that the event will help display the different disciplines to members of the International Olympic Committee and demonstrate their intense athleticism and the popularity they can bring with them.
+With the inclusion of skateboarding in the Tokyo 2020 Olympic Games and of speed skating in the 2018 Youth Olympic Games in Buenos Aires, FIRS is now an Olympic Federation.
+One of the main objectives of the 2017 World Roller Games was to promote other roller sports for future inclusion in the Olympic Games.
+FIRS was very satisfied that the event helped display the different disciplines to members of the International Olympic Committee and demonstrated their intense athleticism and the popularity they can bring with them.